Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Interview Study

+To identify communication challenges that threaten model collaborations between data scientists and SMEs, we conducted a thematic analysis of our interviews.
+We followed a top down approach, described by Braun and Clarke\cite{braun2006using}, in which we iteratively coded and categorized statements made by participants to discover prevalent themes.
-Our coding process followed a top down approach starting with theory-driven codes as described by Braun and Clarke\cite{braun2006using}.
-The process of developing our codebook was guided by literature in qualitative analysis practices\cite{macqueen1998codebook, decuir2011developing} and visualization studies\cite{alspaugh2018futzing, kandel2012enterprise}.
-Our theory-based codes came from prior work studying ML workflows (see Section~\ref{sec:related}).
-In particular, we started with a set of codes derived from work by Suresh et al.\cite{suresh2021beyond}, which includes objectives and tasks distilled from 58 papers across computer science and social sciences on understanding the needs of stakeholders of machine learning.

-The first draft of our codebook was developed over a 2 hour working session with all authors.
+Developing codes for our codebook was guided by literature in qualitative analysis practices\cite{macqueen1998codebook, decuir2011developing} and visualization studies\cite{alspaugh2018futzing, kandel2012enterprise}.
+At the first stage of our codebook, we began with a set of theory-based codes using prior work that characterizes ML workflows (see Section~\ref{sec:related:ml_workflows}).
+In particular, we started with codes we derived from work by Suresh et al.\cite{suresh2021beyond}, which includes objectives and tasks distilled from 58 papers across computer science and social sciences on characterizing the stakeholders of machine learning.
+The first complete draft of our codebook was developed over a 2-hour working session with all authors.
 In addition to our theory-based codes, we added codes we considered missing based on our initial observations of the interview data.
 The remainder of our coding process largely followed the procedure described by Alspaugh et al.\cite{alspaugh2018futzing}.
-The final iteration of our codebook totaled 48 codes.

-In analyzing our interviews, we drew themes from the codes that were (1) mentioned on average the most by both groups, (2) where codes frequently overlapped, and (3) where they most differed.
-We also considered the entropy of the codes across participants to find codes that were generally used by most participants, rather than being used often but by only one participant.
-The goal of this process was to perform an unbiased analysis to identify challenges, needs, and opportunities most important to both sides.